TrueWill/tzientist/README.md

 ---

-Q. How do I configure a custom run_if function?
+Q. How do I configure a custom run_if function to conditionally disable an experiment?

 A. Tzientist passes the arguments to the experiment to the `enabled` function (if this is present in the options).
 If `enabled` returns `false`, the experiment will still return what the control returns but it will not call the candidate nor will it publish results.